Rushikeshlawand/My_Notes/Intetview Preparations/DSA.md

 O(n^2): Quadratic time - the running time grows quadratically with the input size.<br>
 O(log n): Logarithmic time - the running time grows logarithmically with the input size.

+# Dynamic Programming in Java

+## Definition
+Dynamic Programming (DP) is a technique used to solve problems by breaking them down into smaller subproblems, solving each of those subproblems just once, and storing their solutions.
+The stored solutions are then reused (memoized) to solve the larger problem efficiently.
+DP is particularly effective for problems with overlapping subproblems and optimal substructure.

+## Key Concepts
+- **Overlapping Subproblems**: The problem can be broken down into smaller, reusable subproblems.
+- **Optimal Substructure**: The optimal solution to the problem can be constructed from optimal solutions of its subproblems.
+- **Memoization**: Storing the results of expensive function calls and reusing them when the same inputs occur again.

+## Example: Fibonacci Series

+The Fibonacci series is a classic example of a problem that can be efficiently solved using dynamic programming.